towerslabworks/discordjs-bot-railway-r9studio/README.md

 ## To deploy to railway.com

 - Create an empty project on railway.com
+- Setup variables as per the .env.example file using railway.com UI
 - Execute commands within `Setup your project locally` (see overlay on bottom left)
 - To publish use `railway up`
 - You can safely ignore the `` Use `--omit=dev` `` warning in deploy logs i.e